nikita-tomilov/cv_data_transfer/README.md

 Windows without VS2013, Linux, MacOS, other Unix-based OS

-- Makefile coming soon
+- Download
+- Fix Makefile for your installation dirs and OS (currently it is made for windows)
-- Or copy-paste sources and run under your IDE, compilers, etc.
+- Make and run

 ## Command-line parameters
 - -h for help